JasonZhLiang/bc-monaco-dts-files-generator/readme.md

-This script is used to generate proxy DTS files for brainCloud PortalX Monaco script editor as intellisense
+This script is used to generate proxy DTS files for brainCloud PortalX Monaco script editor as intellisense and update the new script